 Prerequisite: AGAS 1013 or consent of instructor.
-A study of breeding, feeding, management, and disease-control practices in light horse production.
-Lecture three hours
+A study of breeding, feeding, management, practices in light horse production.
+Lecture

 AGAS 3303 Poultry Management

 Prerequisite: Junior standing or consent of instructor.
 A study of the management practices involved in the various phases of the production of eggs, broilers, turkeys, and breeders.
 Lecture three hours.